sjmikler/on-pruning-methods-for-neural-networks/README.md

 # python run.py

-`run.py` is parsing the experiments and launching a module to do its work.
-Specific module which `run.py` should be specified as a parameter `module` in **default config** of **experiment definition**.
-Before module starts the training, experiments will be parsed and there are a few tricks to it.
+`run.py` is parsing the experiments and launching a Module to do its work.
+Specific Module which `run.py` should be specified as a parameter `Module` in **default config** of **experiment definition**.
+Before Module starts the training, experiments will be parsed and there are a few tricks to it.

 ## Fancy parsing with `eval`